mp-se/gravitymon/README.md

 After 6 months of testing I believe this is working as planned.
 It give accurate readings same as the orginal iSpindel software.

 Version history
+* v0.5 Added support for creating formula on device + bug fixes.
 * v0.4 First official version with 5+ brews on record.

 Lower priority